flows-network/hackernews-alert/README.md

   </a>
 </p>

 [Deploy this function on flows.network](#deploy-the-hackernews-alert-app), and you will reveice HackerNews post alerts each hour based on a keyword you set.
+The below screenshot shows alert messages of the keyword "GPT".

 <img width="658" alt="image" src="https://user-images.githubusercontent.com/45785633/227419393-d7a438f1-51c9-42bc-bb9a-bac1cd3e5581.png">